Toastmasters Secrets: The Unwritten Rules

 Certainly it's usually a bad idea to offend your audience.
 But lots of clubs do allow speeches on political or otherwise sensitive topics.
 This "rule" varies by club; don't assume all clubs are the same.

 What about contests?
 I've actually heard of contests where a contestant was protested because of including one of these verboten subject areas in his speech.
 But this is not in the rules anywhere; in theory, you're allowed to talk about anything you like, and it's up to you to avoid offending audience members.
-(One of our club members gave an excellent humorous speech about religion in a recent contest, presenting funny situations from herself and other members of her church.
+(One of our club members gave an excellent humorous speech about religion in a contest, presenting funny situations involving herself and other members of her church.
 She did a great job, and no one was offended.)

-At a humorous contest a couple years ago, a contestant made a big deal about how every Toastmaster knows that you're not supposed to call the thing at the front of the room a "podium", it's a "lectern".
-Apparently they make a big deal of that in his club.
-First I'd heard of it -- both my clubs call it a podium.
-If you look it up, both terms are correct, but be aware if you enter a contest or speak at another club that some people feel, bizarrely, very strongly about this and will wrongly downgrade you if you use the word "podium".
+I once attended a humorous speech contest where one contestant spoke about about how every Toastmaster knows that you're not supposed to call the thing at the front of the room a "podium", it's a "lectern".
+Apparently they made a big deal of that in his club.
+First I'd heard of it -- both of the clubs I belonged to at the time called it a podium.
+But I've since discovered this is fairly common, and that many clubs -- and speech contest judges -- penalize anyone who says "podium".

 Every contest I've been to has defined a "speaking area" -- usually a rectangular area from right in front of the audience front row back to the wall behind the speaker.
 No more is said about this "speaking area" or why it has been defined.
 Speakers, and judges, naturally assume that it is an area beyond which speakers are not supposed to venture.
 A speaker who does cross the bounds of the speaking area will presumably be disqualified, or marked down by the judges, or (I especially like this one) treated as though any part of his speech that took place outside the boundaries did not happen and was not visible or audible to the audience.